- Overview: Cyprus

 Cyprus labor legislation includes a minimum probation period of at least 26 weeks which may be extended up to 104 weeks, provided it is specified in the employment contract at the commencement of employment.

 Employers can determine whether a probationary period applies for each employment contract, including for fixed-term employees.

 Mandatory Employee benefits

 When negotiating the terms of an employment agreement in Cyprus, employers are not required to provide any particular employee benefits outside of benefits required by statute or collective agreements.

-Mandatory benefits include redundancy and annual leave payments, and contributions to the social insurance scheme.
+Mandatory benefits include redundancy, annual leave payments, and contributions to the social insurance scheme.

-As a global EOR/PEO service provider, Acumen supports companies to establish a competitive benefits strategy and attract the best local or expat talent in Cyprus.
+As a global EOR/PEO service provider, Acumen supports companies in establishing a competitive benefits strategy and attracting the best local or ex-pat talent in Cyprus.

-The maximum number of working hours during a workweek is set at 48 hours and calculated as an average over a 4-month period.
+The maximum number of working hours during a workweek is set at 48 hours and calculated as an average over 4 months.

 The standard pattern of working hours in Cyprus is 40 hours per week.

 The regulated hours of work for most employees in Cyprus are determined by the provisions of the Organization of Working Time Law.